What Is an Artist?

 And then there are people who believe that art requires intention and effort, otherwise it can't be art.
 The artist must have control over the entire piece, over every detail.
 The more time they spend on it, the worthier and more meaningful it becomes.
 Again, this dismisses mediums where intention and effort play minor roles.

 Jackson Pollock's paint splatters are an example of art that's more spontaneous.
-It's called abstract expressionism, and it defies the traditional values that people place on art, which are based solely on technical drawing and painting proficiency.
+It's called abstract expressionism, and it defies the traditional values—based on technical drawing and painting proficiency—that people tend to place on art.

 Lastly, there are people who think theft invalidates art.
 The truth is that art is under no real obligation to be moral or ethically created.
 If you want to make art that's as close to absolutely ethical as possible, you'll have to stick to using only what you can find outside in nature.
 The technology we take for granted in the Global North is made in unfavorable conditions overseas with little pay.
 The anti-AI cry of theft is not just a misunderstanding of how AI works, but also misdirected anger at individuals rather than capitalism that robs us all.